openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

 -  *Create a Machine Configuration File:* Create a ``conf/machine/bsp_root_name.conf`` file.
 See :yocto_git:`meta-yocto-bsp/conf/machine </poky/tree/meta-yocto-bsp/conf/machine>`
    for sample ``bsp_root_name.conf`` files.
-Other samples such as :yocto_git:`meta-ti </meta-ti/tree/conf/machine>` and
+There are other samples such as :yocto_git:`meta-ti </meta-ti/tree/conf/machine>` and
    :yocto_git:`meta-freescale </meta-freescale/tree/conf/machine>`
-   exist from other vendors that have more specific machine and tuning examples.
+   from other vendors that have more specific machine and tuning examples.

 -  *Create a Kernel Recipe:* Create a kernel recipe in